mahmoodlab/HEST/README.md

 ## Download/Query HEST-1k

-To download/query HEST-1k, follow the instructions on the [Hugging Face page](https://huggingface.co/datasets/MahmoodLab/hest).
+To download/query HEST-1k, follow the instructions on the [Hugging Face page](https://huggingface.co/datasets/MahmoodLab/hest) or use the notebook [1-Downloading-HEST-1k.ipynb](https://github.com/mahmoodlab/HEST/tree/develop/tutorials/1-Downloading-HEST-1k.ipynb).

 You can then simply view the dataset as,